-Modern Assessment Systems are part of the mainstream institutional culture and involve every stakeholder, concurrently, in the development of a sustained culture of authentic evidence and tangible success.
+Modern Assessment Systems are part of the Mainstream Institutional Culture and involve every stakeholder concurrently in developing a sustained culture of authentic evidence and tangible success.

-Modern Assessment Systems encapsulate what individuals KNOW, how they THINK, and what they can DO by calculating each Unit's contribution to a value-added Whole.
+Modern Assessment Systems encapsulate what students KNOW, how they THINK, and what they can DO by calculating each Unit's contribution to a value-added Whole.

-clearly delineate the contribution of each unit to the development of an institution-wide Success Construct.
+Modern Assessment Systems delineate the contribution of each Unit to the development of an institution-wide Success Construct.
 Every node in the picture above connects to every other node and evaluates best as a whole.

 We have experience with the following regional and national agencies: